maomao0007/scheduling-system/README.md

 ## Introduction

 This web-based scheduling system provides a comprehensive platform for both administrators and users to efficiently manage schedules.
-The system is designed with a default configuration of three shifts per day, accommodating one user per shift, with a total capacity for five users and one administrator.
+The system is designed with a default configuration of three shifts per day, accommodating one user per shift, with a total capacity for six users and one administrator.

 ## Key Features